Can’t get past the Reconnect loop when trying to launch League of Legends? No worries! In the following, we’ll guide you to fix it step by step.

 3. Update your network adapter driver

 But if you don’t have the time, patience or computer skills to update your network adapter driver manually, you can, instead, do it automatically with Driver Easy.
-Driver Easy will automatically recognize your system and find the correct drivers for your exact device, and your Windows version, and it will download and install them correctly:
+Driver Easy will automatically recognize your system and find the correct drivers for your exact device, and your Windows version, and it will download and install the latest drivers for your system:

 1) Download and install Driver Easy.